abaccarini/abaccarini.github.io/_pages/about.md

 Hi, thanks for stopping by! 👋

-I'm a (very) recently graduated computer science PhD from the University at Buffalo under the supervision of [Dr. Marina Blanton](https://www.acsu.buffalo.edu/~mblanton/).
+I'm a (very) recently computer science PhD graduate from the University at Buffalo under the supervision of [Dr. Marina Blanton](https://www.acsu.buffalo.edu/~mblanton/).
 My interests span across areas of information security, applied cryptography, and privacy enhancing technologies.

 Concretely, I design protocols for secure multi-party computation based on secret sharing for a variety of applications, such as privacy-preserving machine learning, sustainability, and outsourcing.
 This requires synthesizing many research domains in order to build highly performant solutions.